5jt/Tatin/docs/source/contribute.md

       T.QuitTests
 ```

-A> ### Execute the client test suite multiple times in parallel
+### Execute the client test suite multiple times in parallel

-A>
-A> You might come up with the idea to start the client part of the tests multiple times in parallel to put some pressure on the Tatin Server.
+You might come up with the idea to start the client part of the tests multiple times in parallel to put some pressure on the Tatin Server.

-A>
-A> In general this is a good idea, but the client test suite is not suitable for this.
+In general this is a good idea, but the client test suite is not suitable for this.
 For example, the tests that belong to the "Cache" group _must_ be executed one after the other, they rely on each other.
 Generally, this should be avoided, but here for technical reasons, it's a must.
 Running this group in parallel contradicts this, and is bound to fail.

 #### Executing only particular tests

 The `Tester2` test framework is flexible and powerful; for example, you may execute only the tests that focus on the Tatin Client API.
 The names of those tests are `Test_API_<number>`.

-A> ### Why executing only a few tests?
+### Why executing only a few tests?

-A>
-A> The full test suite is exhaustive.
+The full test suite is exhaustive.
 Also, caching is switched off (except when caching is tested of course).
 For these reasons executing the full test suite takes considerable time.
 Therefore you might be interested in executing only certain parts of the test suite.

-A>
-A> The tests are grouped, and that is reflected by the names of the test functions.
+The tests are grouped, and that is reflected by the names of the test functions.
 For example, the names `Test_API_001` and `Test_UserCommand_001` clearly state which group they belong to.

 If you are not interested in executing only some of the test cases then skip this and carry on with "[Tests as part of an automated build](#)".